 IHS chief economist Nariman Behravesh and Commonwealth Financial CIO Brad McMillan on the economic impact of the crisis in Iraq.

 Author James Lacy on the political battle over clean energy in California and tax breaks for Tesla’s battery factory.

 Life Time Athletic Events VP Kimo Seymour on what it takes to organize the annual NYC Triathlon.

 FBN’s Jeff Flock talks to Naperville Chrysler Jeep Dodge Ram President Edward Burke about the dealer’s sales.

 Claman on Call: FBN’s Liz Claman with an after-hours web exclusive on the markets, the July jobs report, President Obama’s news conference and July auto sales.

-Toyota Motor Sales USA Senior V.P.
-Bob Carter on sales for the Toyota Corolla .
+Toyota Motor U.S.A.
+Sales Senior V.P.
+Bob Carter on the unexpected car sale numbers and the auto industry.

 FBN’s Stuart Varney on ‘Weird Al’ Yankovic, Facebook and New York City’s approval of a ‘poor door’ for a luxury apartment building.

 The Galen Institute’s Grace-Marie Turner on an undercover probe of ObamaCare’s vulnerability to fraud and two federal court rulings on ObamaCare subsidies.